-The Policy seeks to formally record the benefit of formal collaborative working to meet the priorities of Brentwood Borough Council, its partners and to deliver value for money and quality services to local communities, through the Partnership Register and through a rolling audit process.
-By publicising our partnership working the Council can provide the public with information about the partnerships that the Council is involved in, a dedicated webpage listing the Council's Partnership arrangements together with a Partnership Register which will give a brief description of each partnership, its aims and objectives and the partners involved.
+The Policy seeks to formally record the benefit of formal collaborative working that supports the priorities of Brentwood Borough Council, its partners and deliver value for money quality services to local communities.

+To provide the public with information about the partnerships that the Council is involved in, a dedicated webpage will be set up listing the Council's Partnership arrangements together with a Partnership Register which will give a brief description of each partnership, its aims and objectives and the relevant partners involved.

-Partnership Policy - Procedure details
+Partnership Policy - Procedures